Conversations with the founders, protocol architects, and enterprise operators building the financial infrastructure layer for the autonomous economy.

 Sreeram Kannan is the founder of EigenLayer, the protocol that invented the concept of crypto-economic restaking — a primitive that allows Ethereum validators to extend cryptoeconomic security to new protocols without requiring them to bootstrap their own validator sets.

 Sreeram walks through the invention of restaking, why Ethereum's economic security was always the deepest moat in crypto, and how EigenLayer unlocks an entirely new design space for protocols that can now share that security without bootstrapping their own validator sets.
-We cover the mental models behind choosing which ideas to pursue, his framework for early-stage fundraising, the operational playbook for scaling from 1 to 10, and what he's watching in 2026.

-Michael Heinrich is the Co-founder & CEO of 0G Labs, the team building the world's first decentralized AI operating system — a modular blockchain purpose-built for AI workloads that need sub-second finality and massive data throughput.
+Michael Heinrich is the Co-founder & CEO of 0G Labs, building the world's first decentralized AI operating system — a modular blockchain purpose-built for AI workloads that need sub-second finality and massive data throughput.

 Before 0G, Michael was the CEO of Garten (YC-backed, $100M+ raised) and held roles at Allianz, SAP, and Bain & Company.
 He holds an MBA from Stanford's Graduate School of Business.